Acronychia chooreechillum

-Acronychia chooreechillum, commonly known as mountain aspen, is a species of shrub or small rainforest tree that is endemic to north-eastern Queensland.
+Acronychia chooreechillum, commonly known as mountain aspen, is a species of shrub or small rainforest tree that is endemic to north-eastern Queensland, Australia.
 It has mostly trifoliate leaves with elliptic to egg-shaped leaflets on stems that are more or less cylindrical, flowers in small groups in leaf axils and fleshy, egg-shaped or elliptical fruit.

 Description

 Acronychia chooreechillum is a shrub or tree that typically grows to a height of 15 m and has cylindrical stems.
 The leaves are usually trifoliate, sometimes simple, on a petiole 15–60 mm long.
 The leaflets are elliptic to egg-shaped with the narrower end towards the base, mostly 40–75 mm long and 16–35 mm wide on a petiolule 4 mm long.
 The flowers are arranged in small groups 25–60 mm long in leaf axils, each flower on a pedicel 1.5–5 mm long.
 The four sepals are 1.3–2 mm wide, the four petals 6–9 mm long and the eight stamens alternate in length.
 Flowering occurs from June to December and the fruit is a fleshy drupe 10–15 mm long and egg-shaped to elliptical in outline.